wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.15.24 =
+* Hardened against injected HTML content by encoding the tags with variables.
+* Fixed debug option to exclude individual definitions.

 = 4.15.23 =
 * Hardened admin_init with current_user_can and realpath on the quarantine file deletion (thanks to J.D.
 Grimes).